thoughtbot/ruby-science/book/principles/composition_over_inheritance.md

 # Composition over inheritance

 In class-based object-oriented systems, composition and inheritance are the two primary methods of reusing and assembling components.
-This principle suggests that, when there isn't a strong case for using inheritance, developers implement reuse and assembly using composition instead.
+Composition Over Inheritance suggests that, when there isn't a strong case for using inheritance, developers implement reuse and assembly using composition instead.

 Let's look at a simple example implemented using both composition and inheritance.
 In our example application, users can invite their friends to take